Age Spots &

 Age Spots & Brown Spots

 Age spots and brown spots (also known as sunspots, liver spots, lentigines, dark spots, etc.) are a consequence of aging and sun exposure.
 The most effective and rapid treatment for eliminating these spots and other skin pigmentation is laser therapy, which usually includes little to no downtime after treatment.
-We have numerous laser options that allow us to customize treatments for each patient.
+Laser & Skin Surgery Center of New York has numerous laser options that allow us to customize treatments for each patient.

 How Do We Treat Age Spots and Brown Spots?